Untold Story Behind Our Viral Sarplaninac Video: What You Didn’t See

-Rex was originally purchased as a puppy from our breeding kennel, and his owner lived just a kilometer or two away from our home.
+Rex was originally a puppy from our breeding kennel, sold to a family living just a few kilometers away.

 Arrival of Authorities – Inspection